M-ismail-ramzan/Data-Structures/Assignment No 2/README.md

+## Note
-## Check .pdf for Docs on Code.
+Check .pdf for Docs on Code.

-LINKED LIST AND OUEUES
+--> LINKED LIST AND OUEUES
+# TASK

-#lmplentation of Citizens Database in C++
+ lmplentation of Citizens Database in C++
 ## Develop a Database of Citizens for the Country.
 The System consists of following parts:

 1. Citizens Basic Information Database (CBID).